EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

-where $h$ is a classifier that is allowed to reject, that is, $h:\mathcal{X} \to [K]\cup\{ \mathfrak{R} \} $ and $\mathfrak{R} $ is the output when the classifier rejects all elements from $[K]$. \end{definition} \begin{remark} It might be suitable to replace the equality constraint in Definition~\ref{def:optimalrejectrule} by an inequality, that is, $\mathbb{P}(h(\bX) = \mathfrak{R} ) \leq 1- \varepsilon $.
-However, it is easy to observe that, thanks to the continuity assumption, such modification does not change the optimal rule since the risk of $h^*$ is a non-increasing function of $1-\varepsilon$.
-Indeed, when $\varepsilon$ decreases, the risk of $h^*$ is evaluated on smaller region (\emph{w.r.t} $\mathbb{P}$), corresponding to $\{ \bx : h^*(\bx) \neq \mathfrak{R}\} $. \end{remark} The opportunity of using the reject option is important in applications where ambiguity occurs between classes, which is often the case when the total amount of classes $K$ is large.
+The opportunity of using the reject option is important in applications where ambiguity occurs between classes, which is often the case when the total amount of classes $K$ is large.
 There are several ways to handle this reject option.
-In this paper, we constrain the rejection rate as it is in accordance with the resource limitation.
+In this paper, we constrain the rejection rate as it is in accordance with the resource limitation (see Sections~\ref{subsec:rejectformalism} and~\ref{subsec:rejectionratesmultihead}).

 Now, we aim at providing the explicit expression of the optimal rule given by Definition~\ref{def:optimalrejectrule}.
-Let us denote by $s$ the score function defined for each $\bx\in \mathcal{X}$ by
+Let us denote by $s$, the score function defined for each $\bx\in \mathcal{X}$ by

 From the definition of the Bayes rule~\eqref{eq:BayesRule}, we can establish the following characterization of the optimal rule.